armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 {{% /tab %}}
 {{% tab name="Halyard" %}}

-Add a new file named `clouddriver-local.yml` under your **profiles** directory, and add the next configuration, if you already have an `clouddriver-local.yml` just add the config to the existing file.
+In the `.hal/default/profiles/` directory, create a file named `clouddriver-local.yml` if one does not already exist.
+Add the following configuration to it:

 ```yaml
 kubesvc: